Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Comparison

 In the previous sections we have reviewed a number of optical isolator architectures based on dynamically modulated waveguides and resonators as well as different modulation mechanisms that are available for realizing such devices.
 In this section, we will compare the characteristics and performance of these devices based on the figures of merit outlined in Sec. \ref{sec:foms}.
 We recall that an ideal isolator should provide complete isolation between the forward and backward directions, complete signal transmission (with no insertion loss) in the forward direction, and a broad bandwidth.
 Additionally, large-scale integrated photonic circuits favor components with compact footprints to facilitate dense integration.
 Here we will examine exactly how close each isolator design comes to achieving ideal performance, highlighting the tradeoffs made in each approach.

 Our discussion in this section first focuses on comparing the footprint and bandwidth of each isolator design while assuming that the conditions for ideal isolation and insertion loss are satisfied.
-We then discuss and compare specific factors in each isolator design that limit the isolation and insertion loss performance.
+We then discuss and compare specific factors in each isolator design that limit the isolation and insertion loss performance, while commenting on other relevant figures of merit outlined in Sec. \ref{sec:foms}.